tomravalde/urban-metabolism-process-database/README.md

 - Protect the `master` branch
 - Work out how to get contributions via pull-requests, and change Contributing instructions accordingly

-## Licence
+## License

 Copyright (c) 2015 Tom Ravalde and James Keirstead

 This work is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
-Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/ - See more at: http://opendatacommons.org/licenses/dbcl/1.0/
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

 If you use this data or work derived from it in an academic publication, please cite the following paper:

-Ravalde, T. and Keirstead, J. 2015.
+> Ravalde, T. and Keirstead, J. 2015.
 A database to facilitate a process-oriented approach to urban metabolism. *Working paper*.

 ## More information